Techcps/GSP-Short-Trick/Connected Sheets: Qwik Start/techcps870.md

 ## 🚨 Task 7.
 Calculated columns
 1.Return to the **taxi_trips** tab and Click on the **Calculated columns** button

 2. **Calculated column name** > **tip_percentage**

-3. Then copy and paste the following formula into the formula field:
+3. Copy and paste the following formula into the formula field:
 ```
 =IF(fare>0,tips/fare*100,0)
 ```